Virtual net metering: What is it? How does it work?

 Key takeaways

-Virtual net metering awards credits for energy produced by solar panels, and those credits translate to discounts on electricity costs.
+Virtual net metering awards credits for energy produced by solar panels not located on the ratepayer's property, and those credits translate to discounts on electricity costs.

 Currently, 41 states and D.C. offer some form of net metering and community solar.